 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-2. A Master's degree in emergency preparedness/homeland security, planning, public administration, business administration or a closely related field may be substituted for one (1) additional year of the General Experience.
+A Master's degree in emergency preparedness and/or homeland security, planning, public administration, business administration or a closely related field may be substituted for one (1) additional year of the General Experience.

 In addition to the checking of references and facts stated in the application, a thorough background investigation of each candidate will be made by the United States Department of Homeland Security and/or the Connecticut Department of Emergency Services and Public Protection before candidate is certified for appointment.